-- Collaborative contribution: A web CMS allows multiple users to contribute to the creation process and publication of data through workflow management.
-Each user can also be assigned to a specific role, such as editor, admin, etc.
+A web CMS allows multiple users to contribute to the creation process and publication of data through workflow management.
+Workflow management means you can assign roles and tasks to different members of your team in the web CMS.

 What are the main types of web CMS?

 Web CMS can be monolithic or headless, depending on how the content management application and content delivery application interact with each other.